HectorRicardo/simple-music-app/README.md

 However, in this documentation, we're not going to focus on implementing the audio player.
 Instead, we're going to do two things:
-  1. We're going to assume that the audio player entity is already implemented and it's callable through a certain reasonable API that it exposes.
+  1. We're going to assume that the audio player is already implemented and it's callable through a certain API that it exposes.
-  2. With this assumption in mind, we will focus on something more of a higher
+  3. With this assumption in mind, we will focus on something more of a higher
      level: the music app's **architecture**, specifically for Android.

 We don't need to know how the audio player is implemented to be able to define